Dinesh1503/RecipEasy-Recipe-Website-/README.md

 COMP10120 Y14 group project.

+Directories:
+@ DB - A directory containing the database logic.
+@ Debug - Most of the things that are being tested right now.
+Working with the API.
+@ Static - Currently contains all the main pages of our webiste.
+Most of the work should be done here.
+@ UserLogin - The user login and register pages with their styling.
+User authentication, email validation or password reset should be implemented here.

 Angel:
 Currently all we have is contained in the directories DB, Debug, Static, UserLogin.
 I have left the other files just in case I have missed something.